Edmund Peacham: Biography

-But more serious accusations were soon brought against him.
+Additional serious accusations were soon brought against him.
 While his house was being searched for his writings against Montagu, the officers discovered some carefully prepared notes of a sermon in which the king and the government were denounced with reckless vehemence.
 Not only were James's ministers charged with misconduct, the king with extravagance, and the ecclesiastical courts with a tyrannical exercise of their powers, but the king's sudden death and a rebellion of the people were declared to be the probable outcome of the government's alleged misdeeds.
 The council treated Peacham's words as of treasonable intent.
-He was at once examined (December), but offered no defence, and declined all explanation.
+He was at examined, but offered no defence, and declined all explanation.
 His defiant attitude suggested to the ministers' minds that he was implicated in some conspiracy in his neighbourhood.
 The Somerset gentry had shown exceptional unwillingness to contribute to the benevolence of 1614, and Peacham was known to be in friendly relations with many of them.
 The king, who bitterly resented Peacham's remarks on himself, urged the government to test their suspicions to the uttermost.
 But it was needful to obtain fuller information from the silent prisoner.
 Although the common law did not recognise the legality of torturing a prisoner to extort a confession, it was generally admitted that torture might be lawfully applied by the privy council to a prisoner who deliberately refused to surrender information in his possession respecting a plot against the life of the sovereign or the security of the government.
 Francis Bacon, who was attorney-general, laid it down as a legal maxim that 'in the highest cases of treason torture is used for discovery and not for evidence' (Spedding, iii.
 114)—that is to say, torture might be used to extract from a suspected conspirator information respecting the conspiracy and his fellow-plotters, although not to obtain evidence to be employed against himself.
-Accordingly the king issued a warrant on 18 January 1614-15 to two privy councillors (Ralph Winwood and Sir Julius Cæsar), the attorney-general Bacon, Serjeant Henry Montagu, brother of the bishop of Bath and Wells, and the officers of the Tower to 'put Peacham to the manacles as in your discretion you shall see occasion if you find him obstinate and perverse, and not otherwise willing or ready to tell the truth.'
+Accordingly the king issued a warrant on 18 January 1615 to two privy councillors (Ralph Winwood and Sir Julius Cæsar), the attorney-general Bacon, Serjeant Henry Montagu, brother of the bishop of Bath and Wells, and the officers of the Tower to 'put Peacham to the manacles as in your discretion you shall see occasion if you find him obstinate and perverse, and not otherwise willing or ready to tell the truth.'
 Next day the torture was applied in the presence of the persons named, and he was examined 'before torture, in torture, between tortures, and after torture.'
 But 'nothing could be drawn from him.'
 He still persisted 'in his obstinate and insensible denials and former answers.'
 Peacham is described as an old man at the time, and the inhumanity of the proceedings was revolting.